nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

 SmartGit provides support for common Git Large File Storage (Git-LFS) operations, allowing you to use LFS functionality such as LFS file tracking and locking, from the comfort of the SmartGit GUI.

-Please refer to [Git LFS concepts](../GitConcepts/GitLargeFileStorage.md) for background, and benefits of using Git-LFS on selected files in your repository.
+Please refer to [Git LFS concepts](../GitConcepts/GitLargeFileStorage.md) for background information and benefits of using Git-LFS on selected files in your repository.

 #### Tip
-> 1. The Git LFS extension needs to be installed on your local computer, and LFS filters need to be enabled for a repository where LFS file storage will be used.
+> The Git LFS extension must be installed on your local computer, and LFS filters must be enabled for any repository where LFS file storage will be used.
+>
-> 2. It is recommended that you use the version of the Git executable that comes [bundled with SmartGit](../GUI/Preferences/Commands.md#git-executable),
-     and use SmartGit to enable and configure LFS with your repositories for best compatability.
+> It is recommended that you use the version of the Git executable [bundled with SmartGit](../GUI/Preferences/Commands.md#git-executable) and use SmartGit to enable and configure LFS in your repositories for best compatability.

 ## Enabling Git-LFS on a Git Repository with SmartGit

-After selecting the required repository from the **Repository View**, use **Local \| LFS \| Install** to enable LFS support for your repository.
+After selecting the desired repository from the **Repository View**, go to **Local \| LFS \| Install** to enable LFS support for your repository.

 SmartGit will prompt for confirmation.
-Select *OK* to confirm LFS support for the repository.
+Select **OK** to confirm LFS support for the repository.

-(This runs the equivalent `git lfs install` command in the repository.)
+*(This runs the equivalent `git lfs install` command in the repository.)*

 ## Tracking a new file in LFS

 After adding a new file under the Working Tree of your local repository, select the untracked file in the **Files View** and use the **LFS \| Track** command to track this file in LFS.

-SmartGit will show a LFS Track dialog, prompting you to provide a tracking pattern:
+SmartGit will display a **LFS Track** dialog, prompting you to provide a tracking pattern:
-- The default pattern will track just the selected file
+- The default pattern will track only the selected file.
-- You can expand the pattern to include all files matching a pattern - use `*` as a wildcard, e.g. `*.png` will track all new files with a `.png` extension in LFS.

-This is equivalent to running `git lfs track *.png` from the Git command line.
+- You can expand the pattern to include all files matching a pattern.
+Use `*` as a wildcard, e.g., `*.png` will track all new files with a `.png` extension in LFS. *(This is equivalent to running `git lfs track *.png` from the Git command line.)*

-SmartGit will add the pattern into the `.gitattributes` file, which is used by identify files tracked by LFS.
+SmartGit will add the pattern into the `.gitattributes` file, which identifies files tracked by LFS.

 #### Note
 > Remember to add and commit the `.gitattributes` file into your Git repository!

 ## Locking LFS Files for Exclusive Editing
-In order to prevent other users on a repository from concurrently editing a file tracked by LFS in your Git repository, you can [lock](../GitConcepts/GitLargeFileStorage.md#git-lfs-file-locking) a file on the LFS server to obtain exclusive modify access to the file.
+To prevent other users from concurrently editing a file tracked by LFS in your Git repository, you can **[lock](../GitConcepts/GitLargeFileStorage.md#git-lfs-file-locking)** the file on the LFS server to obtain exclusive modification access.

 #### Note
-> 1. The ability to perform LFS locking is disabled by default in SmartGit.
->    To use LFS locking, you will need to toggle the [Low-Level Property](../GUI/AdvancedSettings/Low-Level-Properties.md) `status.lfs.locks` to `true` to enable the *Lock* command from SmartGit.
+> The ability to perform LFS locking is disabled by default in SmartGit.
+To use LFS locking, toggle the **[Low-Level Property](../GUI/AdvancedSettings/Low-Level-Properties.md)** `status.lfs.locks` to `true` to enable the **Lock** command in SmartGit.
+>
-> 2. LFS file locking only makes sense once a repository and associated LFS files have been pushed to the remote server, where other users will contend for LFS files.
->    If no LFS server remote is detected by Git LFS, it will issue an error similar to `failed: missing protocol`
+> LFS file locking is only relevant after a repository and associated LFS files have been pushed to a remote server.
+If no LFS server remote is detected, Git LFS will issue an error similar to `failed: missing protocol`.

-Once enabled, LFS Locking is available through the **LFS \| Lock** command from the **Files View** in all SmartGit Views:
+Once enabled, LFS Locking is available via the **LFS \| Lock** command from the **Files View** in all SmartGit Views:
 - The **Files View** of the **Working Tree Window**
 - The **Local Files** perspective of the **Standard Window**
-- The **Files View** of the **Log Window**, provided that the Working Tree node of the commit Graph has been selected.
+- The **Files View** of the **Log Window** (provided that the Working Tree node of the commit graph is selected)

 ## Displaying locks

-To see Git-LFS lock states in the **Files** views (both Log and Working tree window), *Git-LFS locks verification* must be enabled for your repositories.
+To view Git-LFS lock states in the **Files** views (both Log and Working Tree Windows), *Git-LFS locks verification* must be enabled for your repositories.

 `git config 'lfs.https://github.com/<my_repo>.git/info/lfs.locksverify' true`